 Advanced Clothing Construction

 Advanced garment construction techniques, pattern alteration and fit and techniques used on specialty fabrics.
-May be repeated for a total of 12 credit hours with instructor permission.
-Prerequisites: TEC123 or permission of instructor.
+Prerequisites: TEC111 or permission of instructor.
+Course Note: May be repeated for a total of 12 credit hours with permission of instructor.

-THEATRE ARTS THE
+THEATRE ARTS